 Jefferson recently posted at See Debt Run about the pressures of paying for his three children's college education.
 I think it's very noble that Jefferson and Michelle are trying to pay for their kid's education; the cost of tuition is only rising, and it's expensive to get a degree.
 Some might argue that education isn't as necessary now as it was a few years ago, but I disagree.

-I’m not going to get into the pros and cons of getting educated, but I’m going to talk a little bit about why it’s not necessary to pay for your kid’s college education.
+I'm not going to get into the pros and cons of post secondary education, but I'm going to talk a little bit about why it's not necessary to pay for your kid's college education.

 Since I was little I knew I would go to college.
 My "dream" was to be successful in whatever I did when I was older, and my wonderful mother drilled it into my head that knowledge is important, and education is one way of gaining knowledge.

 I also knew from a relatively young age that I would not have any parental help in paying for my post secondary education.

 See, my parents divorced when I was eight, and my mom didn't have the money to help me as a single parent carrying a mortgage, and paying for two kid's college wouldn't ever become a reality.